joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 > If you are targeting iOS 14+ I recommend taking a look at [`callAsyncJavaScript(_:arguments:in:in:completionHandler:)`](https://developer.apple.com/documentation/webkit/wkwebview/3656441-callasyncjavascript), which automatically serializes arguments.

 Now that we know how to execute a script, let’s integrate with our server’s JavaScript.
 First, create a new JavaScript file in your `app/javascript/` directory.
-I put mine under a new folder named “turbo”.
+I put mine under a new folder named "turbo."

 ```javascript
 // app/javascript/turbo/bridge.js